SideScrollUI/SideScroll/Docs/Dev/Setup.md

 # Setup

-- It's recommended to start with a default [Avalonia](https://avaloniaui.net/gettingstarted#installation) Desktop app
+- It's recommended to start with a default [Avalonia .NET App](https://avaloniaui.net/gettingstarted#installation)
 - Make sure to update the Avalonia version to match SideScroll

 ## Add Nuget Packages